justinszaro/justinszaro.com-doc/docs/React/packages/TanStackQuery/guides-and-concepts.md

 ```

 ### Conditional Initial Data from Cache
-- If the cached source infromation is old, you may not want it at all.
+- If the cached source information is old, you may not want it at all.
-- You can use the `queryClient.getQueryState` method instead to get more infromation about the source query, including a `state.dataUpdatedAt` timstamp you can use to decide if the query is "fresh" enough.
+- You can use the `queryClient.getQueryState` method instead to get more information about the source query, including a `state.dataUpdatedAt` timestamp you can use to decide if the query is "fresh" enough.
 ```
 const result = useQuery({
   queryKey: ['todo', todoId],